revbayes/revbayes.github.io/developer/README.md

 **Steps**:

-1. Create new .cpp & .h files in revlanguage/distributions/math/  (named Dist_betabinomial.cpp, Dist_betaBinomial.h )
+1. Create new .cpp & .h files in revlanguage/distributions/math/  (named Dist_betabinomial.cpp, Dist_betaBinomial.h)

-    To populate these files, look at existing examples of similar distributions for specific info on what to include & syntax.
+    To populate these files, look at existing examples of similar distributions for specific info on what to include & on proper syntax.
+For example, for the Beta Binomial distribution, I looked to the existing Binomial Distribution code for guidance.

 2.
     a.
-Create new .cpp & .h files in core/distributions/math/  (named BetaBinomialDistribution.cpp, BetaBinomialDistribution.h ).
+Create new .cpp & .h files in core/distributions/math/  (named BetaBinomialDistribution.cpp, BetaBinomialDistribution.h).

      *Note: This is the object oriented wrapper code, that references the functions hard-coded in step 2b.*

     b.
-Create new .cpp and .h files in core/math/Distributions/  (named DistributionBetaBinomial.cpp, DistributionBetaBinomial.h ).
+Create new .cpp and .h files in core/math/Distributions/  (named DistributionBetaBinomial.cpp, DistributionBetaBinomial.h).

     These are the raw procedural functions in revbayes namespace (e.g. pdf, cdf, quantile); they are not derived functions.
 RbStatistics = namespace.
 Again, to populate these files, look at existing examples of similar distributions to get an idea of what functions to include, what variables are needed, and the proper syntax.